OpenMPDK/DSS/README.md

 ## Build DSS

-**NOTE: GCC and AWS-SDK-CPP RPMs must be installed on the build machine.**
+**NOTE: User-built GCC and AWS-SDK-CPP RPMs must be installed on the build machine.**

-On initial build, first build GCC and install the resulting RPM.
+On initial build:

+1. Build GCC
+2. Install the resulting GCC RPM
+3. Build AWS-SDK-CPP
-Then build aws-sdk-cpp, and install the resulting RPM.
+4. Install the resulting AWS-SDK-CPP RPM.
-Finally, run the `build_all.sh` script:
+5. Run the `build_all.sh` script

 ```bash
 ./scripts/build_gcc.sh